-What are your opening hours?The helpline is open 9am-7.30pm Monday to Friday and 10am-4pm on weekends and bank holidays.
+What are your opening hours?The helpline is open 9am-5.30pm Monday to Friday.

 Is it confidential?